Mark's Car Is Trapped. Your Phone Is Ringing.

 This was not built for someday.

-It was built for the garage door owner who already knows that voicemail is not a growth strategy.
+It was built for you if you already know voicemail is not a growth strategy.
 The only remaining question is when.

 Your Referral Network Just Became Easier to Keep